amiraligrr/ZP-lang-Framework/README.md

 - Code blocks with indentation
 - File input/output

 Also, the Web IDE currently only works with Persian.
 Other languages can be used through the API or terminal, but the IDE interface (suggestions, buttons, labels) is Persian-specific.
 Dynamic IDE support is coming in future versions.

-These features are planned for future versions.

----

-## Why Version 0.1 Matters
+## Version History

-Version 0.1 will be the first release shared publicly online.
-The goal is to get help from other developers.
-Building ZP alone is possible, but building it with a community is faster and better.
-Once v0.1 is out, others can:
+### 0-0-01 (First Prototype)
+- Basic single-language interpreter for Persian
+- Hard-coded commands (no plugin system)
+- Variables supported
+- Terminal-based interaction
+- Proof of concept

+### 0-0-02 (Multi-Language Support)
+- Multi-language plugin system
+- Auto-discovery of language files
+- Language menu for user selection
-- Test the framework on different systems
+- Test command for validation
+- Persian and English language files included
+- Clean separation between core and languages
+- Easy to add new languages without modifying core code

+### 0-0-03 (Current – Web IDE + API)
+- Flask REST API server
+- Next.js web-based IDE
+- Terminal panel with command execution
+- Dark/light theme support
-- Add support for their native languages
+- RTL text support for Persian
+- Auto-complete for keywords (Persian only)
+- Resizable terminal panel
+- Output display with execution time
+- Detail modal for command results
+- Note: IDE is currently Persian-only, dynamic IDE coming in future versions

+## What's Coming Next: Version 0.0.04 (Kernel Rewrite)

+This is a major update currently in progress.
+The current core has limits — it cannot support loops, conditions, or persistent data without becoming messy.
+We are rebuilding it from the ground up.

+### New Features in 0.0.04

+- Loops (for, while) – repeat blocks of code
+- Conditions (if, else) – real branching inside your language
+- Persistent variables – store data across different runs
+- Smarter block handling – the core understands "from line X to line Y"
+- Multi-language error messages – each language pack defines its own
+- Automated dependency checking – Python version, pip packages, system packages
+- Modular kernel architecture – cleaner and more extensible

+### What Will NOT Break

+- Language packs written for v0.0.02 and v0.0.03 will still work (backward compatibility)
+- The current API endpoints (/run, /reset, etc.) will remain the same
+- The Web IDE will not change in this version – it stays Persian-only for now

+### Folder-Based Language Packs (After 0.0.04)

+After the kernel rewrite, we will introduce a new format where each language pack is a folder containing:
+- Core logic (Python)
-- Report bugs and suggest improvements
+- Documentation and examples
-- Write documentation and examples
+- Images and assets
-- Share the project with their networks

-This is why reaching v0.1 is an important milestone, even though it will not be perfect.

----
+- IDE configuration (for future dynamic IDE)

+This will come as a separate update after v0.0.04.

 ## Roadmap Summary

 0-0-01: First working prototype (single language)
 0-0-02: Multi-language plugin system
-0-0-03: Web IDE + API (current - Persian IDE only) 0.1: First public release – invite contributors, experimental web version live 0.2: JSON language definitions, dynamic IDE controlled by language packages, better errors 0.3: ZP Store, package manager, docs site
-0.4+: Advanced features, community growth
+0-0-03: Web IDE + API (current — Persian IDE only)
+0-0-04: Kernel rewrite (loops, conditions, persistent variables) — in progress 0.1: First public release – invite contributors, experimental web version 0.2: JSON language definitions, dynamic IDE controlled by language packs 0.3: ZP Store, package manager, documentation site 0.4+: Advanced features, community growth

----
+## Development Status (July 2026)

+School exams have finished, but upcoming robotics competitions and other projects may slow down progress.
+Development continues, but at a steadier pace.

+**Current focus:**
+- Completing the 0.0.04 kernel rewrite
+- Testing block handling and conditionals
+- Preparing for the first public release (v0.1)

+**Internet situation in Iran is unstable.** GitHub connection drops constantly.
+Even installing packages or pushing commits is often impossible.
+Local development continues, but syncing with the remote repository happens when the connection allows.

+The build never stops.
+Even if the internet does.

+## Online Demo · The Challenge

+We want to provide an online demo where users can try ZP directly in their browser.
+However, this requires a Python server to run the code and return results.
+Setting up a secure, stable server takes time and effort.

+We are exploring alternative solutions that would allow users to run the framework locally with minimal setup.
+For now, the easiest way is to clone the repository and run each version folder directly.

+For non-technical users who are not familiar with GitHub or terminal, we are working on making the process simpler in future updates.

+## What's Coming in the Future

+- Dedicated domain for ZP-lang (Zereshk Polo) – we are securing it
+- Full documentation pages (planned for mid-2027)
+- Language pack store – share and download languages
+- Integrated development environment for ZP languages
+- Easier installation for non-technical users
+- Community-driven language development

+## Tech Stack

+Core language: Python 3.12+
+API Framework: Flask + Flask-CORS
+Web Frontend: Next.js 16 (React)
+Styling: Tailwind CSS
+Code Editor: Custom textarea with syntax highlighting Parsing (planned): Lark or PLY
+Target output: Python AST
+Execution: Python interpreter

 ## Contributing